The secure CJSM email is:

 International human rights

-Soraya has an established career in international human rights spanning over 10 years, with particular expertise in strategic litigation before UN mechanisms on behalf of victims seeking to hold governments to account for egregious human rights abuses, resulting in a range of successful opinions before the UN Working Group on Arbitrary Detention (such as A (minor) v Egypt (opinion no.29 of 2019) and urgent UN interventions in cases where there is an imminent risk to life (see A and Others v the Kingdom of Saudi Arabia (Communication 4/2015 ).
+Soraya has an established career in international human rights spanning over ten years, with particular expertise in strategic litigation before UN mechanisms on behalf of victims seeking to hold governments to account for egregious human rights abuses, resulting in a range of successful opinions before the UN Working Group on Arbitrary Detention.

 Soraya has made written and oral submissions before various UN fora, including the UN Committee on the Rights of the Child, the UN Committee Against Torture, and the Universal Periodic Review, on developments in the application of international law relating to juvenile justice, the right to protest, counterterrorism, and the death penalty.